kamilburda/batcher/docs/sections/Customization/Procedures.md

 * *Dimension to keep*: The dimension - width or height - to be considered fixed when scaling with the *Keep aspect ratio* option checked.

-### Resize to layer size

-If enabled, the image canvas will be resized to fit the layers.
-For Export Layers, this means that the exported image will have the same dimensions as the layer to export.

-This procedure is enabled by default for Export Layers.

-To keep the image canvas intact (thus keeping the layer position within the image), uncheck this procedure.
-Note that in that case the layers will be cut off if they are partially outside the image canvas.

 ## Adding Custom Procedures

 You can add any GIMP plug-in, layer effect (filter, GEGL operation) or GIMP procedure by pressing `Add Procedure...` and then selecting `Add Custom Procedure...`.
 Both built-in and any third-party plug-ins and layer effects are supported.